Mhawkins28/PinIt-Frontend/README.md

 <br>
 As a user, I would like to be able to add images to my pins.

+### Icebox features

+- Multer / Cloudinary (Able to add multiple pictures for each pin.)
+-

 ### Wireframes

 ![alt text](/Project-3-UI/public/placesWireframe.png)